 Each elementary school music department offers a rich music education in which kids sing, play classroom instruments, read and write musical notation, explore movement and more!
 Each elementary school features a choir program for 4th-5th grade students, who perform in the annual BSD Choral Festival.
 Other programs like Drama Club, Talent Shows, Orff Club, keyboards, recorders, and ukuleles are offered at our elementary schools!
 Several of our elementary choir programs travel to nursing homes to sing for residents.
 Some are invited to sing the National Anthem at the Wilmington Blue Rocks stadium.

 In high school, students join a variety of music ensembles based on their interest and schedule availability.
 More advanced classes are offered in subjects like music theory and composition.
-Students can also try out for after-school programs like the Marching Band or Musical productions.
+Audition and adjudicated ensembles are offered for honors credit, including Marching Band.
+Students can also try out for after-school programs like the musical productions.
 Our curriculum is a rigorous one that promotes all manner of music-making by students.
-Not just “traditional ensembles” like band, choir, orchestra, etc., but also other non-traditional ways of creating and making music (electronic composition, guitar, etc.) as well as musical theater.
+Not just “traditional ensembles” like band, choir, orchestra, etc., but also other non-traditional ways of creating and making music (electronic composition, guitar, steel drums, etc.) as well as musical theater.
 These ensembles perform several times a year at school concerts and community events.
 Music students travel to competitions and festivals to compete on a national stage.

-In April 2019, BSD was thrilled to be recognized as a Best Community for Music Education in the US by the NAMM Foundation.
-Only BSD and the Appoquinimink School District were selected in Delaware for this prestigious recognition.
+BSD is thrilled to have been recognized as a Best Community for Music Education in the US by the NAMM Foundation for three consecutive years!